constROD/template-react-vite/README.project-structure.md

 ## Naming conventions
 - `kebab-case` - for all folders/files.
-- `_kebab-case` - for feature's specific common modules.
+- `_kebab-case` - for feature domain's specific common modules.
+- `-kebab-case` - for route domain's specific common modules.
 - `PascalCase` - for classes and types.
 - `snake_case` - for database tables and columns.
 - `camelCase` - for functions, zod schemas and etc.